Designing a more mindful YouTube experience

 Placing more emphasis on the search bar

-I moved the search bar closer to the center of the screen to draw attention to it when viewers first navigate to the Home feed.
 The additional emphasis on the search bar and filter tags encourages viewers to search for what they want, rather than passively exploring their recommendations.
+Since this space is often used for masthead ads, I mocked up three advertisement experiences for user testing.

 Removing infinite scroll